Jaime Roldós Aguilera: Granda inquiry (second investigation)

+In this line, Granda has criticized and speculated in later decades that:

 Operation Condor

 The documentary The Death of Jaime Roldós, which was reportedly financed by an IDFA grant, premiered in 2013 and explores Roldós' death using interviews, archives and documentary research.
 It was directed by Manolo Sarmiento, who is close to the Roldós family.
-According to the film, the Ecuadorian military was heavily sympathetic, if not directly involved, with Operation Condor, the regional repressive apparatus set up by the military dictatorships of the Southern Cone countries (Argentina, Bolivia, Brazil Chile, Paraguay and Uruguay).
+According to the film, the Ecuadorian military was heavily sympathetic, if not directly involved, with Operation Condor, the regional repressive apparatus set up by the military dictatorships of the Southern Cone countries (Argentina, Bolivia, Brazil, Chile, Paraguay, and Uruguay).
 Consequently, and according to Richelieu Levoyer; who happened to be Commander-in-Chief of the Ecuadorian Army at the time of the crash, Argentinians and Chileans involved themselves in the conspiracy to end Roldós’ regime, as they saw it sympathetic to left-wing causes and governments.

 New inquiries, revelations and theories

 Almost immediately after the screening, Attorney General Galo Chiriboga announced his decision to reopen the investigation.
 In April 2015, he announced to the National Assembly that, based on an alleged CIA document declassified in 2014, Ecuador had joined Operation Condor in mid-January 1978.
-According this document, participation would had occurred through the intelligence services of the Armed Forces; for this purpose, it is alleged (and also reported in the documentary) that “an Argentine general would have visited Quito and installed, in the Ministry of Defense, a telecommunications system (named “Condortel”).
-The Navy was in charge of telecommunications, while the Air Force was in charge of psychological warfare.”
+According this document, participation would have occurred through the intelligence services of the Armed Forces; for this purpose, it is alleged (and also reported in the documentary) that “an Argentine general would have visited Quito and installed, in the Ministry of Defense, a telecommunications system (named “Condortel”).
+The Navy was allegedly in charge of telecommunications, while the Air Force was in charge of psychological warfare.”
 Additionally, an offer by Chile’s Augusto Pinochet to train Ecuadorian personnel at the Military Intelligence School in Santiago would have followed.

 In May 2016, on the 35th anniversary of the crash, Attorney General Chiriboga announced the discovery of several documents, audiovisual and material evidence that was used in the first official inquiry, in an Ecuadorian Air Force depot.
 Reportedly among the evidence were some small remains of the ill-fated Super King Air.
 Chiriboga announced that some of that evidence would be sent to Brazil for further analysis; and that he would embark on further investigation, among military installations, to look out for more remains from the aircraft.
 The Roldós family asked to be kept informed on the new investigation.

 Chiriboga said that up to this discovery collaboration from the Armed Forces had been “cold”, but that “better disposition” now existed.
 It is worth noting that former Defense Minister Fernando Cordero had declared in 2015 that despite documentation having been declassified in 2013, several files had been incinerated and other documents lost, a fact that his institution would investigate.
 Cordero added that previous information requests by the Attorney General had been obstructed by missing or disorganized investigation records.